-The Wald Problem and the Equivalence of Sequential Sampling and Static Information Costs
+The Wald Problem and the Relation of Sequential Sampling and Ex-Ante Information Costs

 Keywords: Sequential Sampling, Entropy Cost, Information Acquisition